 This on the other hand, also means that in weather conditions where the sun isn’t as predominant, such as winter and autumn in Europe, there aren’t as many UV rays to provide that extra factor of reinforcement, which can cause the polish to peel off quite prematurely.
 It is also noted that our skin and cuticles tend to be much drier in colder conditions, and dry cuticles can affect how long Shellac stays on.

-1. Get your nails as much exposure to natural UV as you can.
+1. Expose your nails to natural UV rays

 Just because the sun isn’t visible doesn’t mean that it’s UV rays aren’t present.
 It’s important to strengthen your nails as much as you can, and this can be done by going out during the day as much as you can, preferably in places with high levels of UV.
 If the weather isn’t great then a trip to sunny Spain works too!